Psalms 116:12, “What can I offer the LORD for all he has done for me?”

 Because Jesus was sacrificing his perfect human life, the Father begat in him a new spiritual nature.
 Matthew 3:16, “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him.”

-From Jordan to Calvary, Jesus spent his life as a servant to do His Father’s will.
+From Jordan to Calvary, Jesus spent his life as a servant to do his Father’s will.
 Hebrews 10:7, “Then said I, Lo, I come (in the volume of the book it is written of me,) to do thy will, O God.”
 His sacrifice was completed at Calvary.
-And this was to the benefit of the church, the nation of Israel, and the whole world of mankind.
+This was to the benefit of the church (his true followers), the nation of Israel and eventually the whole world of mankind.

 Those of us who believe and trust in Christ will gladly ask, “What can I offer to the Lord for all he has done for me?”
-The answer is we should want to be part of His body and conform our lives to his life of sacrifice.
-(Philippians 3:10) We, therefore, like Jesus, present (consecrate) our bodies a living sacrifice.
+The answer is we should want to be part of his body of believers and conform our lives to his life of sacrifice (Philippians 3:10).
+Therefore, like Jesus, we present (consecrate) our bodies a living sacrifice.
 Romans 12:1, “brothers…present your bodies as a living sacrifice, holy and acceptable to God…”